Albert Kuqi

 Albert Kuqi (born 14 February 1992) is a Finnish former football player who played as a forward.

 He scored his first goal For EIF in his debut against FC Espoo with a volley from 25 yards.

+Personal life

 He is the younger brother of footballers Shefki Kuqi and Njazi Kuqi.
 They are of Kosovo Albanian descent.

+In September 2025, the District Court of Helsinki sentenced Kuqi to eight years in prison for three aggravated narcotics offences (törkeä huumausainerikos in Finnish law).
+He and two other men had brought 14 kilograms of cocaine into Finland in 2024–2025.